MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 In order to fully understand how you can control sound with Audio Zones, it's useful to be familiar with some audio terminology.

-**attenuation**: the lowering of sound volume levels.
+**attenuation**: a decrease in intensity.
 If you create an Audio Zone and you want the sounds outside of the Zone to barely be audible inside the Zone, you can *attenuate* those incoming sounds using the *Low Attenuation Volume** filter.

 **frequency**: the property of sound that most determines its pitch.
 We perceive tones coming from a bass guitar as having low frequencies, while tones from a flute are perceived as high frequency.